tersus/philip-garden/README.md

 emacs-on-fire
 =============

-An editor that opens shared documents with emacs like navigation.
+An editor on the browser that opens tersus-shared files with emacs like navigation.